RogerDTZ/ContestArrangementSystem/readme.md

   * `name`: Name of the contestant.
   * `sid`: Student ID (optional, required for school contestants).
   * `affiliation`: `shortname` of team_affiliation, which must exist in the database.
+  * `team_category`: team category, which must be one of the availble ids when creating the contest.
   * `map a seat`: Whether or not to map a seat for this contestant.
   * `generate password`: Generate password for this contestant.